glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 the pouch of skin that holds the testicles.
 See also testicles.

 a tumor that forms as a result of spread (metastasis) of cancer from the place where it started (the primary site).
 See also metastasis, primary site.

-to make sleepy, calm, or relaxed.
-Drugs to cause sedation are often used along with medicines to numb an area for a procedure or certain types of surgery.
+the state of being sleepy, calm, or relaxed, or the use of drugs to cause such an effect.
+Sedation is often used along with medicines to numb an area for a procedure or certain types of surgery.
 See also anesthesia.

 surgery to remove part of an organ.
 With colon cancer, for instance, the cancer and a length of normal colon on either side of the cancer, as well as the nearby lymph nodes are removed.
-The remaining sections of the colon are then reattached.
+The remaining sections of the colon are then attached to each other.
 See also colon, lymph node.

-an estrogen-like substance that has some, but not all, of the actions of estrogen.
-For example, raloxifene is classified as a SERM because it (like estrogen) prevents bone loss and lowers serum cholesterol but unlike estrogen, does not stimulate the uterus to grow a lining.
-Tamoxifen and aromatase inhibitors are also SERMs.
-See also aromatase inhibitors, estrogen, uterus.
+an estrogen-like drug that has some, but not all, of the actions of estrogen.
+For example, raloxifene is classified as a SERM because it acts like estrogen in some parts of the body (for example, helping prevent bone loss) but blocks the effects of estrogen in others (for example, it helps stop breast cells from using estrogen).
+Tamoxifen and toremifene are also SERMs.
+See also estrogen, uterus.

 fluid released during male orgasm that contains sperm and seminal fluid.
 See also ejaculate, sperm.

-sometimes abbreviated SNLB.
-A procedure that is used instead of routine lymph node dissection (removal) for some cancer types, Blue dye and/or a radioisotope is injected into the tumor at the time of surgery and the first (sentinel) node that picks up the dye is removed and biopsied.
-If the node does not contain cancer, fewer nodes are removed.
+also called SLNB.
+A procedure that is used instead of routine lymph node dissection (removal) for some cancer types to look for cancer spread to nearby lymph nodes.
+Blue dye and/or a radioisotope is injected into or near the tumor during surgery, and the first (sentinel) node that picks up the dye is removed and examined.
+If the node does not contain cancer, other nodes probably do not need to be removed.
 See also biopsy, lymph node, lymph node dissection, radioisotope.

 a non-cancerous lump or swelling that is caused by a build-up of clear fluid.